Idnan/idnan.github.io/blog/_posts/2017-01-20-simple-factory-pattern.md

 }
 ```

-Lets put this all together in `index.php`
+Lets put this all together in `index.php` file

 ```php
 <?php